Hyrule Warriors: Plot

 The game is set in Hyrule, outside of the official Zelda timeline.
 Long ago, Ganondorf was defeated and his soul splintered into four fragments.
-Three of them were sealed in different moments in time, while the Master Sword trapped the fourth.
+Three of them were sealed at different moments in time, while the Master Sword trapped the fourth.
 Ganondorf plots his resurrection through Cia, a sorceress who protects the balance of the Triforce.
 Cia becomes fascinated with the spirit of the hero of legend, with her romantic feelings for the hero providing Ganondorf an opportunity to purge her inner light.
 As a result, Cia becomes consumed in her desires, opening the Gate of Souls, a portal to different time-space realities of Hyrule, to amass an army of monsters.
 Seeking to unite the Triforce and conquer Hyrule, she uses her subordinates Wizzro and Volga to wage war against Princess Zelda and the Hyrulean army.

 As Cia's forces attack Hyrule Castle, Link, a Hyrulean soldier-in-training, rushes out to aid the other troops and discovers he possesses the Triforce of Courage.
-However, the castle is taken and Princess Zelda is unaccounted for in the aftermath, so Hyrule general Impa asks Link to aid her in finding the princess.
+However, the castle is taken, and Princess Zelda is unaccounted for in the aftermath, so Hyrule general Impa asks Link to aid her in finding the princess.
 While searching, Link and Impa meet Sheik, a Sheikah warrior who claims to know Zelda's whereabouts, and Lana, a sorceress from the same clan as Cia.
 The group heads to the Valley of Seers hoping to close the Gate of Souls, but Cia traps Link and Sheik, the latter of whom is revealed to bear the Triforce of Wisdom.
 Cia steals both Triforce pieces, combines them with her own Triforce of Power, and uses the completed Triforce to open portals in time and space to the resting places of Ganondorf's spirit fragments.